Fix privacy for puppetclasses.

 #1 Updated by Anonymous about 9 years ago

 I agree with Brian's comments, both about moving Filter's to the group level and being able to restrict access to the the classes users can see and assign to nodes via filters.
 This came up in a discussion with our group today and the feeling was that this would be a great additional feature.
 Users are likely to end up needing access to multiple environments, but needing access to only a subset of classes in each.

 #2 Updated by Corey Osman about 9 years ago

 1. allow ability to filter out non authorized classes for each user when requested in the puppetclasses model

 2. Build the support within the edit role view so that a admin could select which classes the role should contain.

-#3 Updated by Brian Gupta over 1 year ago
+#3 Updated by Brian Gupta about 9 years ago

 Hmm. wouldn't we do this is a filter, like we do domains?
 IE: The roles do not contain specific data.
 They just contain broad permissions, like view, edit, etc, for each type of high level collection.
 The user level filters contain the details, and I believe would be were you set the allowed classes. -Brian

 #5 Updated by Dominic Cleal over 7 years ago

 Foreman 1.5's revamped authz system means you can now filter puppet classes using the search syntax and then associate this to a role instead of a user.
 Roles can now be assigned to user groups instead of users.